smauny/pipeline-act4behav/README.md

 You can download example data on: https://doi.org/10.57745/LGZBM1 This data is presented in our datapaper (in prep).

-Save the raw data in your working directory in a folder.
+Save the raw data in a folder in the pipeline-act4behav folder.

 <!-- USAGE EXAMPLES -->
 ## Usage